Interaction Checker

 Summary:

-Coadministration has not been studied but based on metabolism and clearance, a clinically significant interaction is unlikely.
-Data from pharmacokinetic studies suggest that curcuminoids (derived from turmeric extract) are unlikely to affect UGT-mediated metabolism.
+Coadministration has not been studied but based on metabolism and clearance a clinically significant interaction is unlikely.
+Data from pharmacokinetic studies suggest that turmeric and curcuminoids (derived from turmeric extract) are unlikely to affect CYP3A4-mediated metabolism.

 Description: